alaa-fradi/Fraudulent-profile-prediction-model/README.md

 Finally, the model was exported using the Joblib library and was deployed in our web application that we built using Djang.

+the bank supervisor will be able to view the profiles in real time and test the performance of the model.

 ![Profile-Table](Profile-Table.png)
 ![Profile-Results](Profile-Results.png)